 In Brownsville ISD, every opportunity is extended to help our students become academically successful.
 The extended day/week/year tutorial program's sole focus is on improving the academic success of the struggling students.
-The Dean of Instruction and/or Principal Designee and/or Program Designee, in consultation with the Program Administrator/Principal and/or appropriate staff, will oversee an extended day/week/year learning programs for students identified as not meeting or being in danger of not meeting expected academic standards.
-The Tutorial Program, as appropriate, may offer students:
+The Dean of Instruction and/or Principal Designee, in consultation with the Program appropriate staff, will oversee an extended day/week/year learning programs for students identified as not meeting or being in danger of not meeting expected academic standards.
+The Tutorial/Extended Day Program offers students:

-- Accelerated instruction to improve low performing students' achievement on assessment instruments administered under Subchapter B, Chapter 39 TEC, inclusive of STAAR and TAKS; - Accelerated instruction in subjects in the foundation curriculum (English Language Arts, Mathematics, Science, and Social Studies); and credit recovery.
+- Accelerated instruction to improve low performing students' achievement on assessment instruments administered under Subchapter B, Chapter 39 TEC, inclusive of STAAR; - Accelerated instruction in subjects in the foundation curriculum (English Language Arts, Mathematics, Science, and Social Studies); and credit recovery.